Guentzel’s 100th career goal lifts Penguins past Rangers 3-2

 Guentzel’s goal at 18:29 was his second of the season.

+“We have a resilient group,” Penguins coach Mike Sullivan said.
+“These guys, especially the core guys in the leadership group, have been through a lot.
+If they’re in a one-, or two-goal game, they know they’re capable of winning those games.”

-Pittsburgh trailed 2-1 entering the third period, before Jared McCann and Guentzel scored in the final 20 minutes, extending the Penguins’ win streak to four games after two opening losses.
+Pittsburgh trailed 2-1 entering the third period before Jared McCann and Guentzel scored in the final 20 minutes, extending the Penguins’ win streak to four games after two opening losses.
 It was Pittsburgh’s fourth straight comeback win, tying the longest such streak in franchise history.
 The Penguins have had four straight comebacks six times.

+It was Pittsburgh’s fourth win of the season, but first in regulation, as the previous three came in the shootout or overtime.
 Bryan Rust also scored and Tristan Jarry made 20 saves for the Penguins, who started 4-0 at home for the first time since the 2013-14 season.

+“We’re developing that confidence, knowing that it doesn’t matter how many goals we’re down, or what the situation of the game is, we can always make a push to come back,” Rust said.

 Colin Blackwell and Ryan Strome scored for the Rangers, who held a 3-1 lead against Pittsburgh on Friday before losing in a shootout.
 Igor Shesterkin stopped 16 shots for the Rangers.

 Guentzel’s slap shot from the top of the circle beat Shesterkin between the pads for the game-winner.

-McCann tied the game at 2-all just 2:26 into the third period when he threw a shot at the net from the side wall that fluttered over Shesterkin’s shoulder.

-Blackwell opened the scoring for the Rangers at 16:36 of the first period.
-Blackwell, who replaced Brendan Lemieux on the fourth line, deflected an Adam Fox point shot between Jarry’s pads.
-Fox extended his point streak to four games with his assist.
+He became the 17th player in team history and the 10th-fastest to record their first 100 goals with Pittsburgh.

+Guentzel became the sixth member of the 2013 draft class and the only one outside of the top-10 to score 100 goals.

+“Obviously, it’s a cool honor, and we’re fortunate that it was the game-winner,” Guentzel said.
+“It’s a big goal for us.
+Any chance to get two points is definitely big.”

+Penguins F Evan Rodrigues left the game midway through the second period following a collision with Rangers F Filip Chytil.

-Rust tied the game at 11:24 of the second and extended his point streak to five games.
-He took a lead pass from Sidney Crosby and beat Shesterkin between the pads on a breakaway.
+With Rodrigues in the dressing room, Rust was promoted to the top line, alongside Guentzel and Sidney Crosby, and he tied the game at 1-all on the next shift.
+Rust, who extended his point streak to five games, took a lead pass from Crosby and beat Shesterkin between the pads on a breakaway.

-Strome put the Rangers back in front at 17:17 of the second.
-Jacob Trouba put the initial shot on goal from the slot, and Strome flipped the rebound over Jarry from the top of the crease.
-Artemi Panarin has points in four consecutive games.
+“When we made the change and put (Rust) with (Crosby) and (Guentzel), they had instant success,” Sullivan said.
+“Those guys have been familiar with one another and they played together for a long period of time.”

 UP NEXT

-Pittsburgh, which closed a four-game homestand, travels to Boston on Tuesday for the start of a four-game road trip.
+Pittsburgh, which closed a four-game homestand, travels to Boston on Tuesday for the start of a four-game trip.

-The New York Rangers continue a four-game road trip Tuesday at Buffalo.
+The New York Rangers continue a four-game trip Tuesday at Buffalo.
 The Rangers will host Pittsburgh for a two-game set on Jan.
 30 and Feb.
 1 at Madison Square Garden.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports